pmndrs/uikit/docs/advanced/performance.md

 ---
 title: Performance
 description: Important considerations for building performant user interfaces with r3/uikit.
+nav: 1
 ---

 # Avoid React Re-renders

 When frequently changing properties of uikit components and especially when animating properties on every frame.
 We recommend modifying properties using a signal.
-This approach is similar to react-spring and allows to modify the properties of a uikit component without requiring a computiationally expensive react re-render.
+This approach is similar to react-spring and allows to modify the properties of a uikit component without any property diffing.
 The following code shows how to animate the background opacity on every frame without interfering with react.

 ```jsx
 import { Container } from '@react-three/uikit'